samnuristani/threat-hunting-scenario-tor/threat-hunting-scenario-tor-event-creation.md

 # Threat Event: Unauthorized TOR Usage
 **Unauthorized TOR Browser Installation and Use**

-## Steps the "Bad Actor" took and resulting Logs and IoCs:
+## Steps the "Bad Actor" Took and the Resulting Logs and IoCs:
 1. Download the TOR browser installer: https://www.torproject.org/download/
 2. Install it silently: ```tor-browser-windows-x86_64-portable-14.0.1.exe /S```
 3. Opens the TOR browser from the folder on the desktop